wp-plugins/zedity/readme.txt

 * **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Super Easy for everyone**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!
+* **Super Easy**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!

-* **No Code-struggling**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!
+* **NO Coding Skills**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code to achieve the desired effects!

-* **Save time and effort**: increase your productivity, getting things done in a fraction of the time you're used to!
+* **Save a Lot of Time**: increase your productivity, getting things done in a fraction of the time you're used to!

-* **Advanced results**: you can achieve professional results easily, creating designs and effects that only web developers could do before!
+* **Advanced Results**: you can achieve professional results easily, creating designs and effects that only web developers could do before!

-* **Responsive design [Premium](http://zedity.com/plugin/wp)**: automatic scaling to see your entire content exactly as created, in responsive layouts perfectly on any device!
+* **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic scaling to see your entire content exactly as created, in responsive layouts perfectly on any device!

 **Discover more about Zedity:**